akila-ocj/IntroPro_Control_State_2023_S2/src/README.md

 Open the project in your favorite Java IDE (like IntelliJ IDEA or Eclipse).
 Open the `Main.java` file.

+#### Opening the Project in IntelliJ IDEA

+1. Open IntelliJ IDEA.
+2. Click on `File > Open`.
+3. Navigate to the location of the cloned repository.
+4. Select the project folder and click `OK`.
+5. In the Project Explorer on the left, open the `Main.java` file.

 ## Exploring the Code

 Within `Main.java`, you'll find examples for each of the topics we've covered.
 Here's what you can do to further understand these concepts: